FAQ about the International Development Studies program.

 Is there an order to the classes?

 All preparation courses must be taken before you can officially enter into the major.
 Many classes also have prerequisites, so please check with the department or consult the current schedule of classes for prerequisites.
-As of Fall 09, students need to have completed IDS 100A, IDS 100B and IDS 150 (these three courses do not have to be sequential order) before taking IDS 191.
+Students must have completed IDS 100A, IDS 100B and IDS 150 (these three courses do not have to be sequential order) before taking IDS 191.

 Are IDS M100B and Poli Sci M167C the same?